Esajm/Capstone-Challenge-Recommendations-with-IBM/README.md

 ### Features (The recommender system can make recommendations in a number of ways)

 - Collaborative Filtering
-  - Takes into account the similarity of users and recommends the most popular articles read by similar users
+  - Takes into account the similarity of users and recommends the most popular articles read by similar users.
+This method makes automatic predictions (filtering) about the interests of a user by collecting preferences or taste information from many users (collaborating).
 - Rank-Based Recommendations
   - Recommends the highest ranked articles starting with the most highly ranked
 - SVD - Matrix Factorization Recommendations
   - Utilises matrix operations to predict the ranking

+### Project Overview
+  - I am aiming by the end of this code to answer 3 questions:
+    1- The 7 most similar users to a particular user?
+    2- What to recommend for a new user?
+    3- What are the top 7 articles to recommend for an existing user?

+### Approach to Answer th question
+  - Data Exploration
+  - Cleaning the data
+  - Build recommendation systems